Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 ```[bash]
 ssh <USERNAME>@<IP_ADDRESS>
 ```
-If you didn't configure your pi user crentials, for reference these are the defaults:
+If you didn't configure your pi user credentials, for reference these are the defaults:
 - username: pi
 - password: raspberry